 The adverb surprisingly modifies the entire main clause that follows.

-Many single-word adverbs have no specific ending, such as next, not, often, seldom, and then.
-If you are uncertain whether a word is an adverb or not, use a dictionary to determine its part of speech.
+Many single-word adverbs have no specific ending, such as next, not, often, quite, seldom, and then.
+If you are uncertain whether a word is an adverb or not, consult a dictionary to determine its part of speech.